-Using a memory card on the M505
+Using a memory card on the m500's

-To enable the ittyMIDI Loader to put 'books' of song files onto a Digital card plugged into an M505 instead of into its normal memory, it has to be 'advised' before a Hotsync is performed after 'books' have been created in the Loader.
+To enable the ittyMIDI Loader to put 'books' of song files onto a Digital card plugged into an m500 instead of into its normal memory, it has to be 'advised' before a Hotsync is performed after 'books' have been created in the Loader.

-The ones to go on the card should be highlighted, and then 'Change Destination' clicked.
-A further window opens, which has columns for the 'Handheld' and the 'Secure Data Card' (or whatever) destinations, and highlighting the appropriate files and clicking the >> or << arrows in the middle enables them to be located appropriately.
+Now click on Change Destination.
+A further window opens, which has columns for the 'Handheld' and the 'Secure Data Card' (or whatever) destinations.
+Highlighting the appropriate files and clicking the >> or << arrows in the middle enables them to be located appropriately.
 Clicking OK and Done completes the process, ready for the following Hotsync.

 The card simply acts as a memory extension - the files cannot be displayed separately, and when the Player is started on the Palm, if it finds books with the same name in internal memory and on the card, it declares that it will ignore one of them.
 This message can be very irritating as it repeats each time a Book is selected, so try to avoid accidentally putting Books in both memories.

 A stated previously the files from the Loader are usually located in a folder in the . . . . /Program Files/ittyMIDI/player directory, and it is these that are redirected as above.
 However, if - like me - you occasionally let your Palm die from battery exhaustion, your Player program and books will be reloaded from a previous 'handheld backup' when you recharge and do the next Hotsync.

 Under those circumstances, the files for the books will be taken from: . . .
 Palm/User_name/Backup, so if you want these to go onto the card, you will have to 'Add' them manually in the Instapp program by browsing to find them.
 My user name was JohnsoD.

 Obviously, if all your books were on the card, they would probably still be there even though the Palm had 'died', but the ittyMIDI database of file locations may be corrupted by the 'dying' of the Palm, so it may be best to Reformat the card, and use the Loader and Instapp routines again...